 Solar farms face issues with traditional inspection methods.
 They can cover large areas and are typically placed in remote, rural locations.
-Additionally, it is best to inspect solar panels thoroughly for defects is when the sun is at its strongest — tiring and even dangerous for workers at the best of times.
+Additionally, it is best to inspect solar panels thoroughly for defects when the sun is at its strongest — tiring and even dangerous for workers at the best of times.

-Drones can capture both standard visual images but also carry out thermal imaging to spot which panels are faulty and overheating.
-With drones, large areas of solar farm can be thoroughly inspected in a fraction of the time of a traditional human method.
+Drones can capture both standard visual images also carry out thermal imaging to spot which panels are faulty and overheating.
+With drones, large areas of a solar farm can be thoroughly inspected in a fraction of the time of a traditional human method.